h0bbl3s/Example_08/README.md

 # Final Words

-This project is very extensible, and I hope someone gets some use from it.
+This project is very customizable and extendable, and I hope someone gets some use from it.
 I'm personally thinking I might set this up to monitor HF band conditions for listening to shortwave radio, but the possibilities are endless.

-Another thing that I find very nice about the Processing IDE is the ability to export your program with a self contained java/processing environment for different operation systems.
+Another thing that I find very nice about the Processing IDE is the ability to export your program with a self contained java/processing environment for different operating systems.
 Once you have this configured to your liking you can export the entire thing and save a copy so that you can run it wherever you want with no need for the IDE.

+Lastly, I wanted to say I am very impressed with the processing.org project, and very sad to see that it has not gotten more attention.
+The history and how it is intertwined with arduino and wiring is fascinating.
+This also makes them natural partners.
+I intend to utilize and further the processing project when and where it makes sense, and I suggest you keep it in mind for your future projects as well!

 # Links